February 7, 2024

 • What? – Practical application and internalization of the core content

 • Tip: Creating questionnaires is not that easy!
-In our article series "Asking Right", you will learn how to get the answers you need with the right question types and formulations.
+In our article series "Asking the Right Questions," you will learn how to get the answers you need with the right types of questions and formulations.

-This three-step approach is particularly effective for E-Learnings: You can directly integrate surveys and certificates into the training processes with a good tool and evaluate them online immediately – clearly and without paper chaos.
+This three-step approach is particularly effective for e-learning: You can integrate questionnaires and certificates directly into training processes with a good tool and evaluate them online immediately – clearly and without paper chaos.

-This question may seem superficial in the context of employee training.
+This question may sound superficial in the context of employee training.
 After all, employees are primarily supposed to absorb and implement knowledge.
-And that alone should already have a positive effect on their daily work.
+And that alone should already have a positive effect in everyday work.

-What many HR professionals overlook is that employees often provide much more direct feedback on training through their behavior.
+What many HR professionals overlook: employees often provide much more direct feedback on training through their behavior.
 The success of training is often not only visible in individual employees.
-It shows in the entire team, in daily collaboration, and ultimately in the workplace atmosphere.
-And we all know: A good work atmosphere is important for corporate success!
+It is reflected in the entire team, in daily collaboration, and ultimately in the work environment.
+And we all know: A good work environment is important for company success!

-Some examples of how the effects of training can show up practically in employees' daily lives:
+Some examples of how the effects of training manifest in the everyday life of employees:

 • Is the mood in the office better after a communication training?

-• Do employees complete certain tasks faster after a time management training?
+• Do employees complete specific tasks faster after a time management training?

-• Are employees less frequently ill after a training on health in the workplace?
+• Are employees less often sick after training on health at the workplace?

 Suitable Tools:

-Which tools are suitable for you to measure the success of training depends greatly on the topic of the training.
+Which tools are suitable for you to measure the success of the training depends largely on the topic of the training.
 For the examples mentioned above, the following tools are recommended:

-• Observations or regular surveys on workplace atmosphere
+• Observations or regular surveys on the work environment

 • Measurement of work speed on training-relevant tasks